JJ/granada-off/text/prologue.md

 Lately I have been hanging around in [Quora](http://quora.com) and they ask all kinds of stuff about Spain, Granada, and I keep answering them in a haphazard way.
 With this, I intend to answer and then point them to this repo and/or the Kindle book that will result from it.

-Besides, this has all been an exercise of knowing thyself, or whatever equivalent of that ancient word is there for the firsr person.
+Besides, this has all been an exercise of knowing thyself, or whatever equivalent of that ancient word is there for the first person.
 Or rather of knowing thy city.
-I hava had to research lots of parts, which has led me to understand a bit more of the history of my city.
+I have had to research lots of parts, which has led me to understand a bit more of the history of my city.
 Which is, to a point, my very own history.

 ## Instructions for use